 Save Your Smile

 To prevent the complications of missing teeth, your dentist uses all viable treatment options to save your tooth, like root canal therapy.
 This is an endodontic procedure that extracts the inner layer of your tooth, known as the pulp.
-Your tooth is then sterilized and sealed before placing a custom-made crown over it.
+This is needed to stop the infection and pain, while preserving the remaining structure of your tooth.
+Your tooth is then sterilized and sealed before a custom-made crown is placed over it.
 This restores its health, function, and appearance to allow it to stay in place for many years with the right care.

 If you need to have a tooth removed, it must be replaced.
 Although there are several prosthetics, dental implants are the ideal treatment.
 They replace both the root and crown of your tooth to preserve your jawbone’s density.
 This prevents the complications of tooth loss while also giving you the next best thing to your natural tooth.